Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Paper Summary, Limitations, and Future Work

-Given the case studies, we present preliminary answers to the posed research questions \textit{Q1--Q3} posed in Section~\ref{sec:casestudies}. \begin{itemize} \item \textit{A1.} Depends on how you define \textit{closeness}.
-We observe that control-OPF approach yields a cost function that is on average higher than the OPF.
-Results varied between 2--15\% depending on the studied system and the assumed conditions. \item \textit{A2.} The control-OPF approach results in no constraint violations for all studied power systems under different realizations of renewables, loads, and initial conditions. \item \textit{A3.} The control-OPF produces more than just a time-varying, realtime generator setpoints and deviations; it produces realtime regulation of the grid's voltages and frequencies.
-As such, one could consider the 2--15\% increase in the operational system cost as a cost of realtime regulation.
-Who pays for this additional cost is a different story. \item \textit{A4.} While the OPF knows exact values for all uncertain loads and renewables (needed to compute OPF setpoints), the control-OPF is truly uncertainty-unaware.
+Given the case studies, we present preliminary answers to the posed research questions \textit{Q1--Q4} posed in Section~\ref{sec:casestudies}. \begin{itemize} \item \textit{A1.} We observe that control-OPF approach yields a cost function that is on average slightly higher than the ACOPF under transient conditions.
+The extra cost incurred can be seen as system regulation cost. \item \textit{A2.} The control-OPF produces more than just time-varying, realtime generator setpoints and deviations; it produces realtime regulation of the grid's voltages and frequencies.
+The slight extra cost of control-OPF results in on average $10-30\%$ improvement in frequency nadir, depending on the studied system and the assumed conditions. \item \textit{A3.} The control-OPF approach results in no constraint violations for all studied power systems under different realizations of renewables, loads, and initial conditions. \item \textit{A4.} While the OPF knows exact values for all uncertain loads and renewables (needed to compute OPF setpoints), the control-OPF is truly uncertainty-unaware.
 The former needs vectors of uncertainty from renewables and loads; the latter hedges against it.
 Hence one could argue that the cost comparison is objectively unfair to the control-OPF.
-A fairer comparison would be with a stochastic OPF, that is also uncertainty unaware. \end{itemize} Future work will focus on comparing this framework with a robust version of ACOPF, extending the dynamic model to incorporate dynamics of renewable energy resources such as wind and solar farms, and investigating the performance of robust $\mathcal{H}_{2}$- or $\mathcal{L}_{\infty}$-based controllers in terms of costs and response to uncertainty.
+A fairer comparison would be with a stochastic OPF, which is also uncertainty-aware. \end{itemize} The limitations of the presented work are as follows: \begin{itemize} \item As compared to ACOPF the proposed method herein does not take into account the inequality constraints and the quadratic cost equations of synchronous generators. \item The control-OPF formulation does not include theoretical near-optimality guarantees.
+It is only under computationally feasible conditions, such as the existence of an NDAE feedback controller gain matrix $\mK$, that the near-optimality performance of the proposed method can be empirically evaluated. \item The near-optimality performance of the control-OPF method can potentially deteriorate and can also result in some operational constraint violations under potentially different operating conditions. \end{itemize} Future work will focus on addressing the above limitations, comparing this framework with a robust version of ACOPF, extending the dynamic model to incorporate power-electronics-based models of renewable energy resources such as wind and solar farms, and investigating the performance of robust $\mathcal{H}_{2}$- or $\mathcal{L}_{\infty}$-based controllers in terms of costs and response to uncertainty.